 Recommended Optional Program Components: "."

-Course Objectives: This course attempts to analyze Turkish society in relation to the legacy of the late Ottoman state and society.
-It provides a detailed analysis of selected aspects of Turkish modernization and employs these topics within the framework of Ottoman/Turkish context.
-The readings and class discussions will emphasize social, cultural, and economic transformations by covering a wide range of topics.
-We will evaluate late Ottoman and early republican periods by looking at politics, state-capital, and state-society-military relations.
+Course Objectives: This course attempts to present a sociological understanding of Turkish society in relation to the legacy of the late Ottoman state and society.
+It provides a detailed analysis of selected aspects of Ottoman-Turkish modernization and discusses relevant topics within the framework of Ottoman/Turkish context.
+We will scrutinize late Ottoman and early republican periods by looking at politics, state-capital, and state-society-military relations.

 Learning Outcomes